dhutapratama/docs/fortify.md

 <a name="protecting-routes"></a>
 ### Protecting Routes

-To specify that a route or group of routes requires that the user has verified their email address, you should attach Laravel's built-in `verified` middleware to the route.
+To specify that a route or group of routes requires that the user has verified their email address, you should attach Lets's built-in `verified` middleware to the route.
 This middleware is registered within your application's `App\Http\Kernel` class:

 ```php
 Route::get('/dashboard', function () {